Tunisian Arabic morphology: The plural

 The plural in Tunisian can be classified according to its structure.
 There are mainly two types of structure: suffixed structure and internal structure.
 However and as reported in many studies, the rate of broken plurals for Tunisian and by that the rate of the use of the Pluralization Internal Structure is more important than the one for Standard Arabic and several other Arabic dialects.
-This considerable use of the Internal Structure of Pluralization is considered by most of the linguists as an influence of the Berber substratum.
+This considerable use of the Internal Structure of Pluralization is considered by most linguists as an influence of the Berber substratum.

 Using the Suffixed Structure, Singular nouns may form their plural by the suffixation of any of the following plural suffixes:

 This kind of plural is considered as regular plurals.
 However, There is a suffixed structure which is considered as a broken plural which is the plural of name of the noun constituted of the name of a town or a group of people and the suffix ī.
 This structure is done to attribute the person to a group or a city and its plural is obtained by adding ā after the second letter of the root and adding a as a suffix in the end of the word.

 Using the Internal Structure, the plural in Tunisian follows the following patterns such as C is an ungeminated consonant, V is a short vowel, C: is a geminated consonant: